-- ERAS (Electronic Residency Application System) - The NRMP (National Residency Matching Program) - o Two dates to remember - September 7 (date we expect your application to be nearly complete-3-weeks of padding; submission opens this day) - September 28 (date that applications are transmitted to programs) - Slides 4-7: Please review all timelines and deadlines - Do not wait until the last possible moment to submit and certify your application. - Slide 8-10: All necessary paperwork and references are posted on the Residency Resources page on our website.
-Physical copies of the Residency Process Book are available from Tyler. - Slide 11-13: Determine your priorities through researching programs online, and through talking to faculty, residents, career advisors, and recent alumni.
-Sign up for the Pritzker Alumni Ambassador Program to connect with alumni at residencies across the country. - Slide 14-15: For preliminary year advising, you can go to your career advisor or faculty in that specialty (internal medicine; for transitional program, we have a contact at NorthShore) - Slide 16: Apply broadly, then narrow down your list.
+- Inadequate diversification of program list and/or program signals: Again, it is important to hear feedback on the competitiveness of your application and diversify your program list to include an appropriate mix of "reach," "target," and "safety" programs.
+Similarly, you should diversify your program signals, as these are your strongest tool for generating an interview and using them all only on competitive programs-even as a strong applicant-can result in fewer interviews than you should be getting. - Interview challenges: All students will complete a mock interview with their career advisor.
+If it is recommended you get more practice, see that as an opportunity rather than a criticism of you.
+Even strong interviewers benefit from extra practice. - Slides 12-14 Please review all timelines and deadlines - 0 Do not wait until the last possible moment to certify and submit your application. - Slide 15-16: All necessary paperwork and references are posted on the Residency Resources page on our website.
+A limited number of physical copies of the Residency Process Book are available from Tyler. - Slide 18-20: Determine your priorities through researching programs online, and through talking to faculty, residents, career advisors, and recent alumni.
+Sign up for the Pritzker Alumni Ambassador Program to connect with alumni at residencies across the country. - Slide 18: Also use the Residency Explorer tool, a free resource accessible through the ERAS app.
+Ob-GYN: Consult the Alignment Check Index from the AMA - Slide 21-22: For preliminary year advising, you can go to your Career Advisor or faculty in that specialty (internal medicine; for transitional program, contact Dr. Woodruff). - Your Career Advisor can help you determine the appropriate number of prelim programs to apply to ensure you have a separate PGY-1 year if your specialty requires it. - Slide 23: Apply broadly, then narrow down your list.
 Do not narrow it before you are offered interviews.
 Create groups of goal programs, realistic programs, and low-risk programs-this is not the time to be picky. - If a program you really want offers both categorical and advanced programs, apply to both-don't cut your options short.
 You can decide how to rank them later, once you interview. - It is reasonable to keep your personal lives as priorities as you research residency programs.
 Don't feel like you have to prioritize reputation if personal or family priorities are also important. - You define what "quality" is-a high-quality program for one student may be less desirable for another. - You may also want to have a low risk or back-up specialty if you are applying in a very competitive specialty.
-This is a decision that you should discuss with your career advisor or Dr. Woodruff. - Slide 17-18: Components of the application take note of the components YOU are responsible for (ERAS application, PS, LORs, ERAS photo, USMLE transcript) and those that Pritzker is responsible for (MSPE letter, Pritzker transcript). - Slide 19: Guidelines for your CV Refer to Pritzker CV template and consult with Tyler and/or your career advisor as needed.
-Your CV = Your ERAS application template - All material in your CV gets put into your ERAS application, which is why we review it for you.
-The more comprehensive and thorough you are on your CV, the easier filling out the ERAS application will be. - Slide 20: Personal statements: tell the program about you and why you like the discipline; do not talk about the discipline itself - For instance, do not say, something like, "I like Internal Medicine because it is a field that provides comprehensive care to patients over a long period of time..." - Instead, say, "I am interested in the field of Internal Medicine because when I did my clerkship, I met a patient who... and that experience taught me...which ended up being incredibly meaningful to me because..." - This shows more about you as a person and introduces you to the reader
+This is a decision that you should discuss with your career advisor or Dr. Woodruff. - Slide 25: Components of the application take note of the components YOU are responsible for (ERAS application, PS, LORs, ERAS photo, USMLE transcript) and those that Pritzker is responsible for (MSPE letter, Pritzker transcript). - Slide 26: Changes to the ERAS Application for 2025-2026 - See Slide and Road to Residency page